Table of Contents

 In a nutshell, when comparing SIPP vs ISA, both are excellent options that help individuals build a pot of money for their retirement and protect their savings from heavy taxes.
 Both SIPPs and ISAs have several advantages, including tax-free returns and a breadth of portfolio options to invest in.
 However, they differ in many ways, like how accessible the fund is.
 Ultimately, a SIPP offers perks that an ISA doesn’t and vice versa.
 Also, a combination of the two can be an efficient way to manage both medium-term and long-term savings.

 What is a SIPP?

-A SIPP is usually chosen by people for its flexibility and tax-efficiency.
-Part of the savings made by a SIPP are tax-free.
+A SIPP is usually chosen by people for its flexibility and tax efficiency.
+Part of the pension contributions or savings made to a SIPP is tax-free.
 A UK resident who pays the basic 20% tax on their earnings can make contributions towards a SIPP and get an extra 20% in pension tax relief.
-However, the tax relief is capped at contributions of up to £40,000 per financial year.
+However, the tax relief is capped at contributions of up to £60,000 per financial year.
 Any contributions made to the SIPP beyond the annual allowance are taxed.